bkrn/prolamb/README.md

 # Prolamb

-SWI-Prolog bootstrap for the AWS Lambda provided runtime
+SWI-Prolog bootstrap for the AWS Lambda provided runtime.

 ## What?